pupilfirst/wd201-scripts/backend-dev-with-express/add-tests/README.md

 }
 ```

-We just added a function to extract the csrfToken from the html response.
+We just added a function to extract the CSRF token from the HTML response.
 Let's add a test now.
 We will require cookies as well.
 So we will use a super request `agent`.

 ```js
 test("create new todo ", async () => {